Eaton Fire Lawsuit News & Updates

 What is the status of the Eaton Fire in California?

-Following the fires, many suits have been filed against SCE including LA County, the cities of Pasadena and Sierra Madre, insurance companies, shareholders, and Pasadena Unified School District.
-Unlike our SCE lawsuit, these lawsuits do not seek compensation for individuals affected by the Eaton Fire.
+Following the Eaton Fire, many lawsuits have been filed against SCE, including LA County, the cities of Pasadena and Sierra Madre, insurance companies, shareholders, and Pasadena Unified School District.
+Unlike these lawsuits, our SCE lawsuit seeks compensation for individuals affected by the Eaton Fire.

 Experience matters.
 Contact an Eaton Fire Lawyer on our team today.